CS-Aditya-Rawat/Resume-Matching-With-Job-Description/README.md

 1. I encountered an issue when applying cosine similarity to the embedded resumes and job descriptions.
 After encoding them, the model provided me with a numpy array of shape (n,).
 When attempting to compute cosine similarity, I received an error message instructing me to "reshape your data either using array.reshape(-1, 1) if your data has a single feature or array.reshape(1, -1) if it contains a single sample."

     - **Solution**: To resolve this, I chose to reshape the data with the dimensions (1, -1).
 I opted for (1, -1) because my goal was to compare one job description to one resume at a time.

+## Things Left to do:
+- [ ] Parse Multiple Resume for a single JD using CohereAPI and Qdrant DB.
+- [ ] I have extracted `bi-grams`, `tri-grams` but havn't used them.
+Will use them to increase the model accuracy for finding similarity.